 In January 2012, due to the changes in the content of the index we recalculated the time series backward until January 1995.
 Therefore, the time series of unadjusted core inflation also changed occasionally.

-The constant tax rate index (CTI) eliminates from the CPI the impact of changes of the most important indirect taxes (VAT, consumption taxes, excise duties, registration taxes for new motor cars).
+The constant tax rate index (CTI) eliminates from the CPI the impact of changes of the most important indirect taxes (VAT, excise duties, registration taxes for new motor cars).
 The CTI shows that how much the CPI would be if the reference period (December of the previous year) tax rates were in force in the current observation period.
 The aim of the CTI's calculation is the separation of the impact of indirect tax changes within the CPI.
 CTI is calculated on the base of December of the previous year similarly to the CPI and the same weights are applied for the aggregation of the CTI's sub-indices.

 Source of methodology: Methodology of the Consumer Price Index (2000, HCSO, Budapest)